 One of the incredible things about music is the infinite possibilities that you have when it comes to aspects like rhythms and patterns.

 That said, there are some particularly influential rhythms that have shaped a wide array of genres and styles across the globe.
-Below, we summarize the origins and musical qualities of five of these rhythms—make sure you also check out our video tutorial above to learn more and hear them in action.
+Below, we summarize the origins and musical qualities of five of these rhythms—make sure you also check out our tutorial above to learn more and hear them in action.

 The tresillo is the most fundamental rhythmic pattern in Sub-Saharan African music as well as Latin American music.
 The term translates to “triplet”—that said, it’s important to note that even though there are three notes in the rhythm, it’s a duple-based pattern (meaning we divide the beat with even numbers).
 In common time, the tresillo could look like two dotted quarter notes followed by a quarter note.

 Go to 0:11 in the video to learn more about the tresillo and hear it in action.